Welcome to the OFHS Financial Aid and Scholarship Page!

 The financial aid process is a little bit different for each student, but there are a few things that hold true for just about everyone.
 Even though you’re still in high school doesn’t mean you shouldn’t start thinking about how you’ll pay for college.

-There are several avenues that you can find financial help from to offset the cost of college.
+There are several avenues that you can find financial help to offset the cost of college.
 The first step is filing an application called the FAFSA.

 Filing the Free Application for Federal Student Aid (FAFSA) is essential.
 There are many variables that go into determining eligibility, and there’s no way to know if you are eligible for assistance if you don’t apply.